 - purification and other air cleaning, fans, control systems, and window and door repair and replacement. - o.
 Other activities deemed necessary to maintain the operation and of and continuity of services in public school unit, and continuing to employ existing staff of the public school unit. - 4) No adjustments shall be made for average daily membership in subsequent school years. - 5) Any public school unit without an approved application by February 28, 2022 will forfeit its allotment under this PRC.
-The State Board of Education may utilize unallotted funds as of April 7, 2022 to cover any shortfall in funding for PRC 203, or to use for expenditures on or after March 15, 2022 to meet additional public school unit needs, in compliance with federal law.
+Any unallotted funds as of March 10, 2022 will be reallotted through ESSER III (PRC 181) to public school units with approved applications.